Welcome to 6th Grade

-Fine Arts - Students may choose electives from the following courses: advanced band, choir, music appreciation, hand bells, world news, and study hall.
+Electives - Students may choose electives from the following courses: advanced band, choir, music appreciation, hand bells, advanced art, current events, money matters, Spanish, and study hall.

 Art - The sixth grade art program includes drawing technique, a variety of art medium and technique, and the emphasis of the seven elements of art.

 6th Graders will be taking the "Cultural Tour" this year!

 - We will go to Cranbrook to emphasize our minerals and rocks unit.

 - We will go to Meadowbrook Theatre in the winter to see A Christmas Carol.
 The students will read the story in literature class prior to the trip.